NameIsA/NameIsA/README.md

 <details>
   <summary>🌟 About</summary>
     I can code in JavaScript, HTML, CSS, PHP, and C#, and I've been into web development for about 4 years now.
-I make YouTube videos about Prodigy Math Game, and I've been helping ProdigyMathGameHacking for a while now.
+I make YouTube videos about Prodigy Math Game, and I've been helping ProdigyMathGameHacking for about a year.

 </details>